 The sixth of 12 children, Dato Tan rose from humble beginnings as a roadside vendor selling vegetables, chickens and fruit during Japan’s occupation of his country to establish himself as one of his nation’s most significant businessmen.
 His achievements as a property developer have allowed him to make generous contributions to two of his other passions, chess and horse racing.

 In 2005, the Moonee Valley Racing Club honoured Dato Tan for his contribution to the Australian industry by naming one of its feature spring events after him.
-Two years later the octogenarian extended his involvement in the thoroughbred industry when establishing the boutique stallion operation Think Big Stud.
+Two years later he extended his involvement in the thoroughbred industry when establishing the boutique stallion operation, Think Big Stud.

-This latest venture is close to Dato Tan’s heart and continues to receive the single minded focus previously directed at his other successful business endeavours.
-And his determination to breed high class racehorses has already been rewarded.
-A number of stakes winners have been bred and sold by Think Big Stud including Faint Perfume who was crowned Australia's Champion Filly of 2009.
+Think Big Stud was close to Dato Tan’s heart and received the single minded focus previously directed at his other successful business endeavours.
+His determination to breed high class racehorses was rewarded with a number of stakes winners being bred and sold by Think Big Stud including Faint Perfume, who was crowned Australia's Champion Filly of 2009.

 In February 2017, Dato Tan Chin Nam leased Think Big Stud to Greg & Jo Griffin of Lime Country Thoroughbreds and the mares and racehorses owned by Think Big Stud Pty Ltd continue to reside at the property under the care of the new managers.

 Dato Tan Chin Nam wishes Greg & Jo “Good luck, good health and may God bless you as our partners.”